Methods of free probability: 11d. Matrix models

-As explained in chapter 8, it is possible to say a bit more about the case (2) in the sbove result, the one dealing with the block-transposed Wishart matrices, by using all sorts of mysterious complex analysis manipulations on the corresponding functional transforms, allowing us to say more about the corresponding measures $\pi_\nu$.

-These mysterious complex analysis manipulations correspond, of course, to standard procedures from free probability, related to the combinatorics and analysis of Voiculescu's $R$-transform.
+Summarizing, we have now a much better understanding of what is going on with the block-modified Wishart matrices, and in particular with what exactly is behind Theorem 11.29.
 For the continuation of all this, we refer to \cite{aub}, \cite{bn1}, \cite{bn2} and the subsequent literature on the subject, including the more recent papers \cite{anv}, \cite{fsn}, \cite{mpo}.

 In what concerns us, we will rather navigate in what follows towards quantum algebra, but we will be back to random matrix questions on several occasions, and notably in chapter 16 below, in the context of an all-catching final discussion, regarding the relation between Voiculescu's free probability and Jones' subfactor theory.